 Aviation in the EU emissions trading system

 At its 2016 triennial assembly, ICAO adopted the outline of a global offsetting scheme known as Corsia.
 However the environmental integrity and economic viability of that scheme today is severely questioned.
-However, the exemption of flights to and from Europe was extended until 2024, despite massively contributing to EU airline emissions.
-By then, regulators in Europe will have to decide whether and how to integrate Corsia in EU law.

 What is ICAO’s global market-based measure?